|Vernon Nesbeth, The Southlanders

 Forty-eight years after their foundation, next year should be a good one for the Southlanders.
 Along with the usual round of live appearances, their 1998 CD "We" (produced for sale at concerts - and containing eleven new songs (nine by Vernon) plus the obligatory "Mole In A Hole") is going on general release, and there are plans for a compilation CD of all twenty original recordings.
 Perhaps Vernon will also find the time to write that long-promised autobiography!

-Special thanks to Paul Armstrong (ABP Promotions)
+Courtesy of Paul Armstrong (ABP Promotions)

 [Ads by Google]